Paint (advertisement): Conception and filming

 Paint was directed by Jonathan Glazer.

 The advertisement "Paint" was conceived and created by the advertisement agency Fallon Worldwide for the Japanese technology company Sony.
 It formed part of the brand's "Colour like no other" marketing campaign for their range of Bravia high-definition LCD televisions.
 Sony faced difficulties in the music device sector with their Walkman music players, especially the direct competition from Apple Inc. and their iPod devices.
 Sony wanted to refocus their efforts on in other areas of the consumer electronics market.
-This prompted them to begin promoting their Bravia branded range of televisions as LCD televisions were expected to be a marker leader.
+This prompted them to begin promoting their Bravia branded range of televisions as LCD televisions were expected to be a market leader.
 The advert was a successor to the brand's "Balls" advert and was followed by 2007's "Play-Doh" advert.
 Balls was proved to be a successful project for Sony and the subsequent online interest in the advert lead Sony to refocus their efforts into developing Paint, with the aim of achieving similar online success.
 Sony Europe's marketing SVP, David Patton explained that Sony wanted to reward those who took an interest in their advertising of Balls.
 He added they wanted to give their audience more content and offer them a behind-the-scenes perspective of filming.